-This spring I took another weekend away from biking Puget Sound to traverse an entire state in one ride.
-That can be done in northern Idaho on the Trail of the Coeur d’Alenes.
+Want to traverse an entire state in one ride?
+It can be done in northern Idaho on the paved, scenic Trail of the Coeur d’Alenes.

 Idaho Parks & Recreation trail information

 Nonprofit group Friends of the Coeur d’Alene Trails

 Amazon page for the Trail of the Coeur d’Alenes Unofficial Guidebook by Estar Holmes